miker704/Strife/patches2.md

     - Switch to promise based solution for intrusion loading screen animation fade out instead of solely using settimeouts.
     - Switch to promise based solution for error boundary loading screen animation fade out instead of solely using settimeouts.
     - Switch to promise based solution for delete server (telefrag) loading screen animation fade out instead of solely using settimeouts.
+    - Added Delete Dm server modal file to be used later.
     - Finalized AppPuller util.js
     - Uploaded eanBoostPerk.svg
     - Uploaded purpleStormAvatar.gif